phamgiakiet273/HateSpeechDetection_21DAI_SIU/DataPreprocessing/README.md

 Example:

 - Input: ["""I voted for politicians and now I regret it.""
-LMFAO🤣", "@Etrajbe its a f*cking joke relax omg!!", "hahahahahaha", "thepiratebay is still up isn't it :)", "are you s.t.u.p.i.d?"]
+LMFAO🤣", "@Etrajbe its a f*cking joke relax omg!!", "h", "thepiratebay is still up isn't it :)", "are you s.t.u.p.i.d?"]

 - Output: ["I voted for politicians and now I regret it LMFAO", "its a f*cking joke relax omg!!", "thepiratebay is still up isn't it", "are you stupid?"]